jeffwilliams/Torrentflow/README.md

 Known Issues
 ------------

-The Torrentflow website looks terrible in Internet Explorer.
+The Torrentflow webapp looks terrible in Internet Explorer.

 Appendix A: Installing Dependencies